EmpPowiUDE/NovalandGuide/docs/source/IndividualSettingsForTheSession.rst

         )
     ]

-This information can be used to display different pages and phases for the participants.
+This information can be used to display different pages and phases for the participants at certain times.
 To display a waiting page when the date and time have not yet been reached, or to make it disappear when the conditions have been met, we define a page with an "is_displayed" function.
 We also need to use the "datetime" function.

-To call the SESSION_CONFIGS variables, we use the names that we defined in the dictionary within SESSION_CONFIGS.
-They are called like this:
+SESSION_CONFIGS variables are called like this:

 .. code-block:: console

     player.session.config['SessionConfigDictVariableName']

-Based on this, we can write the "if" conditions for the "is_displayed" function:
+Based on this, we wrote the "if" conditions for the "is_displayed" function:

 .. code-block:: console